subhwhoo/Javascript-Projects/README.md

 3. Pig Game - <a href="https://pig1.netlify.app">Click to Visit</a>
 4. Todo List - <a href="https://tdlist1.netlify.app">Click to Visit</a>
 5. Random Background Generator - <a href="https://randomcg.netlify.app">Click to Visit</a>
+6. Currency Converter - <a href="https://currconvert.netlify.app">Click to Visit</a>